RfidResearchGroup/proxmark3/README.md

    - Mac OS X / Homebrew
    - Docker container

+## KALI and ARCHLINUX users
+Kali and ArchLinux users usually must kill their modem manager in order for the proxmark3 to enumerate properly.

 ## Setup and build for UBUNTU
 GC made updates to allow this to build easily on Ubuntu 14.04.2 LTS, 15.10 or 16.04 See https://github.com/Proxmark/proxmark3/wiki/Ubuntu%20Linux